gares/iris/ProofMode.md

 - `iModIntro mod` : introduction of a modality.
 The type class `FromModal` is used to specify which modalities this tactic should introduce.
-Instances of that type class include: later, except 0, basic update and fancy update, persistently, affinely, plainly, absorbingly, objectively, and subjectively.
+Instances of that type class include: later, except 0, basic update and fancy update, intuitionistically, persistently, affinely, plainly, absorbingly, objectively, and subjectively.
 The optional argument `mod` can be used to specify what modality to introduce in case of ambiguity, e.g. `⎡|==> P⎤`.
 - `iAlways` : a deprecated alias of `iModIntro`.
 - `iNext n` : an alias of `iModIntro (▷^n P)`.
 - `iNext` : an alias of `iModIntro (▷^1 P)`.